Dragon9804/ai-case-study/README.md

 ## Overview and Origin

-* Name of company
+* Name of Company - Physna

-* When was the company incorporated?
+* Date of incorporation - December 31, 2014

 * Who are the founders of the company?
+Paul Powers

 * How did the idea for the company (or project) come about?
+Physna feels that computers should be taught to accurately think in 3D.
+Such as sorting and analyzing geometric objects like written code.
+They dream of a future where people have the tools they need to design and analyze the parts products that shape our world.
+To create and push innovation in product design, 3D printing, augmented and virtual reality, gaming, healthcare, and more.

 * How is the company funded?
+The compny is funded by the following investors:  Drive Capital, Google Ventures, Tiger Global Management, and Sequoia Capital.

 How much funding have they received?
+Latest funding round:  Series B, July 01, 2021, $56M

 ## Business Activities